 Why a video game?

-Culture Kitchen dives into the applied psychology and the associated techniques needed to make it easier for teams to learn together.
-The workshop gives leaders the tools, and the experience of using the tools, to cultivate resilience in their own teams.
+Culture Kitchen delves into applied psychology and techniques that make it easier for teams to learn and grow together.
+The workshop equips leaders with tools and firsthand experience to cultivate psychological safety within their teams, fostering an environment where people feel safe to take risks and contribute their best.

 Culture Kitchen is designed to let leaders learn about and practice creating